nih-at/dccserver/README.md

 Development on this program has stopped.

-Please send bug reports, comments, and praise to Thomas Klausner <tk@giga.or.at>.
+Please send bug reports, comments, and praise to dccserver@nih.at.